High and Low (1963 film): Retrospective opinion

-On the review aggregator website Rotten Tomatoes, High and Low has an approval rating of 97% based on 66 critic reviews; those with a score formed an average of 8.3/10.
-Tsutomu Yamazaki, viewing the film nearly 30 years after its release at the Sydney Film Festival, still considered the film "fresh and interesting", but cringed upon seeing his own acting.
-Meanwhile, Yutaka Sada considered it his best performance in all of Kurosawa's films.
+On the review aggregator website Rotten Tomatoes, High and Low has an approval rating of 97% based on 70 critic reviews; those with a score formed an average of 8.3/10.
+In a 1988 special edition of Kinema Junpo magazine, a poll of readers and 39 critics ranked the film the second best film of 1963, behind only The Insect Woman.
+Tsutomu Yamazaki, viewing the film nearly 30 years after its release at the Sydney Film Festival, still considered the film "fresh and interesting", but criticised his performance as substandard.
+Meanwhile, Yutaka Sada considered his own performance to be his best work in all of Kurosawa's films.
 The filmmaker Takashi Miike recalled feeling a kinship with the film, including an obsession with its final scene.
 Director Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker" in 2014, and on the list of his 84 favorite films in 2024.
-In a GQ interview published in June 2025, game designer Hideo Kojima named it as one of his four favorite films, though he noted his preferences shift over time.
+In a GQ interview published in June 2025, video game designer Hideo Kojima named it as one of his four favorite films, though he noted his preferences shift over time.

-In a 1988 special edition of Kinema Junpo magazine, a poll of readers and 39 critics ranked the film the second best film of 1963, behind only The Insect Woman.
-Prior to the 1986 American re-release of High and Low, Paul Attanasio, writing in The Washington Post, noted that it did not count among Kurosawa's masterpieces, but favourably compared the film's plot and symbolism with William Shakespeare's plays and connected the film with Throne of Blood (1957), Kurosawa's adaptation of Shakespeare's Macbeth, saying that High and Low is "Macbeth, if Macbeth had married better."
-David Parkinson, writing for Empire in 2006, gave it four out of five stars, commenting on the film's use of obscured comparison between social classes to illustrate that the equality between men is separated by the choices they make when faced with crisis.
+Shortly before the 1986 American re-release of High and Low, Paul Attanasio, writing in The Washington Post, noted that it did not count among Kurosawa's masterpieces, but favourably compared the film's plot and symbolism with William Shakespeare's plays and connected the film with Throne of Blood (1957), Kurosawa's adaptation of Shakespeare's Macbeth, saying that High and Low is "Macbeth, if Macbeth had married better."
+In 1998 the film journalist Masaaki Tsuzuki referred to the film as "the great fruit and one of the last moments" of Kurosawa's humanism.
+David Parkinson, writing for Empire in 2006, gave it four out of five stars, commenting on the film's use of obscured comparison between social classes to illustrate that the equality between men is separated by the choices they make when faced with a crisis.
 Scott Tobias wrote for The A.V.
-Club in 2008 that the film's divided structure heightened the film's realism to create a powerful sense of suspense.

-In 2024, Slant Magazine named the film the 42nd best film noir, lauding its moral complexity as an elevation of the genre.
-That same year, Paste magazine ranked it as Kurosawa's 5th best film, praising the film's structure for effectively using tense scenes to reveal the psychology of its characters.
-Writing for The Guardian in 2025, Peter Bradshaw rated High and Low five stars out of five, praising the film's storytelling and moral dilemma, he refers to Gondō as "the ultimate capitalist ... [who finds] it isn't at all clear if he thinks his compromised moral heroism and sacrifice has been worth it."
+Club in 2008 that the film's divided structure heightened its realism to create a powerful sense of suspense.
+Writing for The Guardian in 2025, Peter Bradshaw rated High and Low five stars out of five.
+He praised the film's storytelling and moral dilemma, referring to Gondō as "the ultimate capitalist ... [who finds] it isn't at all clear if he thinks his compromised moral heroism and sacrifice has been worth it."